 Weather conditions within MCC’s large service area can vary widely.
 Students and employees are encouraged to make a personal decision on whether to travel the roadways during inclement weather.
 Students who miss a class as a result of inclement weather are further encouraged to communicate with their professors regarding missed class work.

 Lost & Found

 The Department of Public Safety manages Lost & Found on the Brighton Campus in Room 1-102.
 You may also call 585.292.2900.
-Lost & Found at the Damon City Campus is managed at the Public Safety desks on either the fourth or fifth floors.
+Lost & Found at the Downtown Campus is managed at Parking Services in Room 122.

 Monroe Community College is not liable for personal property that is lost, stolen or damaged.
 Students are encouraged to carry adequate homeowner or tenant and automobile insurance coverage.

 Public Safety staff can provide a safety escort during evening hours or any time a request is made.
-Please call the non-emergency dispatch number for the appropriate campus location as noted previously.
+Please call the Public Safety Dispatcher at 585.292.2911.

 Student Identification Cards

 Students must carry and produce a current MCC-issued identification card when asked to do so by a college official at all campus locations.
 This ID card is necessary to check out library materials, use Campus Center Desk services, recreational facilities and gain access to any of MCC’s many Learning Centers.
-An MCC ID card must be presented upon entry to the Damon City Campus.
 For questions about the MCC ID card, please call 585.292.2555.

 Tobacco use is prohibited on all college-owned and leased properties, both indoors and outdoors, in all vehicles owned/leased by MCC or its affiliated organizations, and at any MCC-sponsored event.
 MCC requires all college community members to respect private property bordering all College locations by refraining from trespassing to use tobacco products.
 Repeated violations to this policy will be treated as violations of Student Conduct Regulations.